-The color change is an optical effect, which changes color in different light.
-At daylight the stone has a blue tone, but in artificial light it changes to purple.
+Color changing is an optical effect that changes color in different light conditions.
+In daylight, the stone is blue, but in artificial light it changes to violet.

-Cat-eye - move the white light strip on the surface of the sapphire cut in cabochon.
-The occurrence of these two optical effects is due to the presence in the minerals rutile threads throughout.
-A certain orientation of the crystal of the rutile responsible for the manifestations of asterism or "cat's eyes".
+"Cat's eye" is the movement of a white streak of light across the surface of a cabochon-cut sapphire.
+The occurrence of these two optical effects is due to the presence of rutile threads throughout the minerals.
+A certain orientation in the rutile crystal is responsible for the asterism or "cat's eye" effects.

-Minerals with optical effects cannot be subjected to heat treatment, since rutile is melted at high temperature.
+Minerals with optical effects cannot be heat treated, because rutile melts at high temperatures.

 Deposits of blue sapphires

-The most beautiful jewelry specimens are put on the market of:
+The most beautiful jewelry specimens hit the market from:

 Lower quality and darker coloring sapphires are mined in: Australia, Thailand, Cambodia, Laos, Vietnam, Tanzania, Nigeria.